 He continued, seated on the bed, trying hard to think, frozen in that position.
 Until the view before his eyes suddenly registered in his head and he broke out of his daze.
 He looked around the room he was in and suddenly felt a strange pang of familiarity.
 It was not that he had stayed there before; like yesterday or last week or a few years ago.
 But it was a familiarity that came from the furthest corners of his mind.

 It felt strange.

 He kept looking around, not believing his own eyes, and then he sprung out of his bed and ran out into the corridor.

 Outside the room, he felt that same strange sense of familiarity.
-He knew that every inch of the place was known to him: every ornament, every picture and every item neatly arranged.
-The strange thing was, he also knew that there was no way he should be this familiar with the place; he felt a sense of dread fill him.
+He knew every inch of the place: every ornament, every picture and every item neatly arranged.
+But he also knew that he should not be this familiar with the place; he felt a sense of dread fill him.

 The fear with which he woke returned as he rushed towards the stairway and then down the stairs.

-He knew where he was going to but not why.
+He knew where he was going but not why.

 He moved through the house, giving nothing around him a look or even a glance.

-Everything was neat and orderly, and the bright rays that flowed in through the open windows gave the house a chirpy and sunny feel.
+Everything was neat and orderly.
+The bright rays that flowed in through the open windows gave the house a chirpy and sunny feel.
 But he didn’t care.
 His eyes were focused on the path ahead.

 So far he had been alone.
-Not a sound or shadow was found to indicate that anyone else was there.
-But now standing in the kitchen he had found an occupant and the sight of the long blonde haired woman in the flowery dress made him freeze.
+Not a sound or shadow was found to or show that anyone else was there.
+But now standing in the kitchen he had found an occupant.
+But the sight of the long blonde-haired woman in the flowery dress made him freeze.